Miguel Cabrera Player Props: Tigers vs. Royals

-The Detroit Tigers, including Miguel Cabrera (.333 batting average in his past 10 games), take on starting pitcher Daniel Lynch and the Kansas City Royals at Comerica Park, Tuesday at 6:40 PM ET.
+The Detroit Tigers, including Miguel Cabrera and his .594 slugging percentage in past 10 games, including six extra-base hits but no home run), take on starting pitcher Brady Singer and the Kansas City Royals at Comerica Park, Wednesday at 1:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent appearance against the Royals.
+He had a hitless showing in his previous game (0-for-2) against the Royals.

 Miguel Cabrera Game Info & Props vs. the Royals